-In order to study living things, scientists classify each organism according to its:
+To study living things, scientists classify each organism according to its:

-Usually, a species is called by its genus name (capitalized) followed by its species name (lower case), so a human being is called Homo sapiens.
-In Latin that means “wise man.”
+Usually, a species is called by its genus name (capitalized), followed by its species name (lower case), so a human being is called Homo sapiens.
+In Latin, that means “wise man.”

-To date there are five kingdoms: Animalia, which is made up of animals; Plantae, which is made up of plants; Protista, which is made up of protists (single-celled creatures invisible to the human eye); Fungi, which is made up of mushrooms, mold, yeast, lichen, etc; and Monera, which is made up of the three types of bacteria.
+To date, there are five kingdoms: Animalia, which is made up of animals; Plantae, which is made up of plants; Protista, which is made up of protists (single-celled creatures invisible to the human eye); Fungi, which is made up of mushrooms, mold, yeast, lichen, etc.; and Monera, which is made up of the three types of bacteria.

-The next category is the Phylum.
+The next category is the phylum.
 There are several phyla within each kingdom.
-The phyla start to break the animals (or plants, fungi, etc) into smaller and more recognizable groups.
+The phyla start to break the animals (or plants, fungi, etc.) into smaller and more recognizable groups.
 The best known phylum is Chordata, which contains all animals with backbones (fish, birds, mammals, reptiles, amphibians).
 There is also Arthropoda (insects, spiders, crustaceans); Mollusca (snails, squid, clam); Annelida (segmented worms); Echinodermata (starfish, sea urchins) and many, many more.

 The next category that makes up the phyla is the Class.
-The class breaks up animals into even more familiar groups.
-For example, the phylum Chordata is broken down into several classes, including Aves (birds), Reptilia (reptiles), Amphibia (amphibians), Mammalia (mammals) and several others.
+The Class breaks up animals into even more familiar groups.
+For example, the phylum Chordata is broken down into several classes, including Aves (birds), Reptilia (reptiles), Amphibia (amphibians), Mammalia (mammals), and several others.

 The next category is the Order.
-Each class is made up of one or more orders.
+Each Class is made up of one or more orders.
 Mammalia can be broken down into Rodentia (mice, rats), Primates (Old- and New-World monkeys), Chiroptera (bats), Insectivora (shrews, moles), Carnivora (dogs, cats, weasels), Perissodactyla (horses, zebras), Artiodactyla (cows), Proboscidea (elephants) and many more.

 Orders can then be broken down into Families.
 The order Carnivora can be broken down into Canidae (dogs), Felidae (cats), Ursidae (bears), Hyaenidae (hyaenas, aardwolves), Mustelidae (weasels, wolverines), and many more.

-The next category is the Genus.
-The family Felidae, for example, can be broken down into Acinonyx (cheetah), Panthera (lion, tiger), Neofelis (clouded leopard) and Felis (domestic cats).
+The next category is the genus.
+The family Felidae, for example, can be broken down into Acinonyx (cheetah), Panthera (lion, tiger), Neofelis (clouded leopard), and Felis (domestic cats).

 Finally, the genus is broken down into the Species.
 The genus Panthera can be broken down to include Panthera leo (lion) and Panthera tigris (tiger).
 Note that the genus is placed in front of the species.

-Main group of Invertebrates are :
+The main group of Invertebrates is: